-Language plays a vital role in many workplaces: in some workplaces most or all of the activities that people typically engage with are related to language use (e.g. in schools; universities; some businesses); in other workplaces language is not central to ‘getting things done’ (e.g. in workplaces that mainly require manual labor) but is still indispensable, for example, for establishing and maintaining rapport with colleagues, communicating tasks, encouraging employees and other activities.
+Language plays a vital role in many workplaces: in some workplaces most or all of the activities that people typically engage with are related to language use (e.g. in schools; universities; some businesses); in other workplaces language is not central to ‘getting things done’ (e.g. in workplaces that mainly require manual labor) but it is still indispensable, for example, for establishing and maintaining rapport with colleagues, communicating tasks, supporting employees and other activities.
 This course introduces the students to some current trends and central topics in the broad field of communication in organizations and professions.
-The particular focus of the course is on the analysis of language in use in organizations and professions that is context-specific use of language in written, spoken and other modes of communication.
-Examples for the course are drawn from various authentic workplaces discourses (e.g. business and informal meetings; e-mail communication), with some of them coming from the lecturer’s own research at a range of workplaces (including public hospitals; small and large businesses) in Hong Kong.
+The particular focus of the course is on the analysis of language in use in organizations and professions, that is context-specific use of language in written, spoken and other modes of communication.
+Examples for the course are drawn from various authentic workplaces discourses (e.g. business and informal meetings; e-mail communication), with some of them coming from the lecturer’s own research at a range of workplaces (including public hospitals; small and large organizations) in Hong Kong.

 The main course topics include:

-- Defining professional communication
+- Defining professional and workplace communication

-- A discourse/communication perspective to professional communication
+- A discourse/communication perspective to professional and workplace communication

 - Workplace culture